Describing the asymptotic behaviour of multicolour P\'olya urns via smoothing systems analysis: Introduction

-Cases of non-irreducible urns are studied in the literature: the diagonal case $R = S I_d$ is the original P{\'o}lya-Eggenberger process and its behaviour is well described in~\cite{Athreya69, BK64, JK77, CMP13}, and triangular urn schemes are developped in~\cite{Janson06}.
+Cases of non-irreducible urns are studied in the literature: the diagonal case $R = S I_d$ is the original P{\'o}lya-Eggenberger process and its behaviour is well described in~\cite{Athreya69, BK64, JK77, CMP13}, and triangular urn schemes are developped in~\cite{Janson06, BDM09}.

-Remark that a large two-colour urn cannot have negative diagonal coefficients, whereas there exists $d$--colour P{\'o}lya urns with possibly negative coefficients having large eigenvalues.
+Note that a large two-colour urn cannot have negative diagonal coefficients, whereas there exists $d$--colour P{\'o}lya urns with possibly negative coefficients having large eigenvalues.
 We thus have to include such urns in our study, that is why we only assume $\mathtt{(T)}$ and not the more restrictive assumption $\mathtt{(T_{-1})}$.
-In the present paper, we thus choose to assume $\mathtt{(T)}$, $\mathtt{(B)}$ and $\mathtt{(I)}$: we can cite many examples of urn processes that fall in this framework (see for example m-ary trees~\cite{CH01,CP04}, paged binary trees~\cite{CH01}, $B$-trees~\cite{CGPT++}) and we will see all along the paper how each of these assumptions are used in the proofs.
+In the present paper, we thus choose to assume $\mathtt{(T)}$, $\mathtt{(B)}$ and $\mathtt{(S)}$ (although it is necessary to assume $\mathtt{(I)}$ for Theorem~\ref{th:density}): we can cite many examples of urn processes that fall in this framework (see for example m-ary trees~\cite{CH01,CP04}, paged binary trees~\cite{Mah02,CH01}, $B$-trees~\cite{CGPT++}) and we will see all along the paper how each of these assumptions is used in the proofs.
 We are interested in the asymptotic behaviour of an urn under these three conditions.

-The present setting is different from~\cite{Janson04}'s setting for $d$--colour P{\'o}lya urns, where $\mathtt{(T_{-1})}$ is assumed with further assumptions, but~$\mathtt{(B)}$ is not: it is however mentioned in~\cite[Remark~4.2]{Janson04} that Janson's main results hold under our set of hypothesis.
+The present setting is different from~\cite{Janson04}'s setting for $d$--colour P{\'o}lya urns ($d\ge 3$), where $\mathtt{(T_{-1})}$ is assumed with further assumptions, but~$\mathtt{(B)}$ is not: it is however mentioned in~\cite[Remark~4.2]{Janson04} that Janson's main results hold under our set of hypothesis.
 We will thus be able to apply Janson's results before going further in the study of the asymptotic behaviour of the urn.

-The following section is devoted to summarising the results of the literature and to introducing our framework.
+The following section is devoted to summarising the results of the literature needed as preliminaries to state our main results.